 What is PIMU?

-The definition of PIMU is based on the symptoms that appear when media is overused.
-When media, such as the Internet, social media, mobile apps, video games, music, TV, and movies, are overused or used obsessively, it can cause complications in your daily life.
-Problems can include poor school performance, conflicts with friends and family, and a variety of physical and mental health concerns.
-While overuse of media has been called many different names such as “Internet Addiction,” “Internet Gaming Disorder” and “Media Addiction,” all of these terms refer to Problematic Interactive Media Use (PIMU).
+The definition of PIMU is based on the symptoms that appear when media is overused in an unhealthy way.
+Media includes the internet, social media, mobile apps, video games, music, TV, and movies.
+Problems can include poor school performance, conflicts with friends and family, less sleep, and a variety of physical and mental health concerns.
+While overuse of media has been called many different names such as “Internet Addiction,” “Internet Gaming Disorder,” and “Media Addiction,” all of these terms refer to Problematic Interactive Media Use (PIMU).

 What can lead to PIMU?

-Most of us use media in our daily lives for school, work, and keeping in touch with friends and family.
-PIMU can happen when a person begins spending more and more time using media and less time on other activities and interacting with people in-person.
+Most of us use media in our daily lives for school or work, but once you notice that you’re spending more time than usual using media, and less time on other activities that you want to do (like spending time with friends) or need to do (like homework and chores), you may have PIMU.
 Researchers have found that if you suffer from depression, anxiety, or Attention Deficit Hyperactivity Disorder (ADHD), you may be more at risk for developing problems with media use.

 How do I know if I have a problem with media?